hkuedl/Federated-Thermal-Dynamics-Modeling/README.md

 _This work proposes a generalizable thermal dynamics modeling method by coordinating multiple buildings.
 It formulates a federated learning framework to facilitate collaborative modeling in a privacy-preserving way.
 It further identifies dual heterogeneity in both model structures and data distributions for federated learning, and then proposes a two-level personalization strategy combining similarity matrices and adaptive weighting to alleviate the impacts._

-Codes for submitted Paper "Generalizable Thermal Dynamics Modeling via Personalized Federated Learning".
+Codes for accepted Paper "Generalizable Thermal Dynamics Modeling via Personalized Federated Learning" in IEEE Transactions on Smart Grid.

 Authors: Xueyuan Cui, Dalin Qin, Jean-François Toubeau, François Vallée, and Yi Wang.